German/Nazi occupation II World War II

 The order of the Army Group “Kurland” is: "Build and build!"
 It is a task for every soldier of the front of the rear services.
 Which is best marked by the word: "Digging is better than burrial!"

-The last battle of the 3rd armored train of the German army at Vaiņode station
+The last battle of the German Army's 3rd armored train at Vaiņode Station

 In October 1944, the German army retreats.
 The 3rd armoured train arrives at Vaiņode station.